 What to talk about

-When I first had to write an email to my “list” of clients and potential clients, it was a real struggle.
+When I first had to write an email to my “list” of clients and potential clients, it was a real struggle and I don’t know what to talk about.
 I couldn’t write it.

 In the end, my coach had to write it for me (even though I was a journalist with 20 years experience).